 Taylor, meanwhile, cautioned that districts must consider more than just visible costs that are related to initial purchase, insurance, state inspections, fuel, warranty and maintenance.
 There are hidden costs like repairs, downtime, environmental impact, disposal and labor.

 “Compare the hidden costs and you will find propane provides the lowest total cost of ownership,” Taylor said.

 User Experiences With Propane

 Winters said that propane provides a better user experience for both transportation employees and community members.
-He said that the smell of diesel gas is more noticeable in the bus yard after using the comparatively odorless propane, and that concerned citizens still complain about black clouds of exhaust from the older diesel buses but never about the propane buses.
+He said that the smell of diesel gas is more noticeable in the bus yard after using the comparatively odorless propane.
+Also, concerned citizens still complain about black clouds of exhaust from the older diesel buses but never about the propane buses.

-He identified longer trips or field trips as an area where diesel buses have an advantage since there are just more diesel fueling stations in the country, and said that he outfitted some of his propane buses with 96-gallon tanks to help with that.
+He identified longer trips or field trips as an area where diesel buses have an advantage, since there are more diesel fueling stations in the country.
+He also said that he outfitted some of his propane buses with 96-gallon tanks to help with that.